rohankhudedev/Integrated-features-of-datatable/README.md

 Other shortcuts you can define, by using above sample snippets.

-**NOTE:** For this project to get execute, you first need purchased editor datatable from  [https://editor.datatables.net/purchase/](https://editor.datatables.net/purchase/)

 # Installation

-1. Download PHP package of Editor from [editor.datatables](https://editor.datatables.net/)
+1. Please see http://editor.datatables.net for details on how to purchase an Editor license or download a trial version of Editor from https://editor.datatables.net/download

 2. Extract the downloaded file `.zip` to your `htdocs/` or `www/`

-3. We need folder `php/` fully and `mysql.sql` file from `examples/sql/` from extracted package.
+3. We need folder `php/` fully, `examples/sql/mysql.sql` file and `js/dataTables.editor.min.js` file from from extracted package.

-4. Create the database say `datatable` and import `mysql.sql`
+4. Create the database say name as `datatable` and import `mysql.sql`

+5. Paste `dataTables.editor.min.js` in root of your project directory.
+For all other CSS and JS files in this repository is imported using CDN.

-5. Rename `php/` to `plugin/` (for our convenience)
+6. Rename `php/` to `plugin/` (for our convenience)

-6. For configuration of database settings goto php/->config.php.
+7. For configuration of database settings goto php/->config.php.
 Your configuration will look like this :

 ```php
 $sql_details = array(